-Age at which full retirement annuity is payable (gradually increasing from 65 to 67, depending on year of birth).
+Form BA-6 Yearly statement providing current and cumulative record of employee's to 67, depending on year of birth).
 Unreduced annuity is payable to those who are 60 with 30 years of service, but work deductions still apply until full retirement age is attained.